This post contains affiliate links.

 In other words, every club or event or tournament could declare that at their course or competition rangefinders or any ‘distance measuring device’ (DMD) were actually allowed.

-On 1st January 2019, along with a whole host of other major golf rule changes, this default position was effectively reversed under rule 4.3.
+On 1st January 2019, along with a whole host of other major golf rule changes, this default position was however effectively reversed under rule 4.3.

 The rules now state that golf rangefinders, or any DMD, can be used at any time and can only be banned through a ‘local rule’.